 - Data deficient (DD)

-The wolverine is a critically endangered (CR) species as its estimated population size is under 50 fertile animals.
+The wolverine was classified as endangered (EN).
+The reason for this is the small size of the population.
 The annual growth of the wolverine population has been only 4.7 % between 1978 and 2006.

 Brown bear and lynx